 Notorious tech leaker Evan Blass struck again when he leaked two pictures that at first glance looked to be the same.
 It was the picture of a device and the caption “power without pause”.
 The single difference between the two variants of the image was the fact that where one of them read “Huawei P8 Lite”, the other one read “Huawei Nova Lite”.
 This has immediately lead people to speculate that we might see a rebranding in specific regions for the device.

 What can users expect?

-On the surface, users can see the 5.2 inch full HD display.
-Going a bit further however, we discover the Kirin 655 processing unit and 3 GB of RAM.
+On the surface, users can see the 5.2 inches full HD display.
+Going a bit further, however, we discover the Kirin 655 processing unit and 3 GB of RAM.
 With 16 GB available for internal storage, the handset is looking rather average on memory.
 The phone accommodates two camera lenses, a 12 MP unit on the rear and an 8 MP one on the front.
 The battery unit included has a 3000 mAh capacity, so it promises sufficient uptime in between charges.

 The device has noticeably improved since the release of the original model, and certain regions from Europe are already offering the device for purchase.
 You can find the device available for sale in Europe and UK for about 185 GBP or 250 euros.